MykolaOdynets111/clicatel1/web_automation/touch/README.md

 ```
 ./gradlew -Dtenant=virginmoney
 ```
-NOTE: tenants which have "-" in the tenantname should be passed with underscore "_" instead By default will run tests for all tenants
+NOTE: tenants which have "-" in the tenantname should be passed with underscore "_" instead.
+By default will run tests for all tenants

 * ### Specific env